phungdpham/react-reading-list/README.md

-# React-reading-list
+# React Reading List

 #### Description
-This readin list is built based on ReactJs that allows to save & delete books of interest.
+This reading list app is built based on ReactJs that allows to save & delete books of interest.

 #### Technologies
 * ReactJs